AdobeDocs/analytics-learn.en/help/analysis-workspace/visualizations/using-the-cumulative-average-function-to-apply-metric-smoothing.md

 The longer the time period that a [!UICONTROL metric] is trended, the more difficult it is to tell directional trends for the [!UICONTROL metric].
 To solve this, the [!UICONTROL Cumulative Average] [!UICONTROL function] in [!UICONTROL Calculated Metrics] can be used to apply smoothing to [!UICONTROL metrics] in Analysis Workspace.

 >[!VIDEO](https://video.tv.adobe.com/v/27068/?quality=9)

+>[!INFO]
+>
+> This video is part of a course: [Freeform Tables, the Foundation of Analysis](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.3), available for free on Experience League!